cryptofreelance/masternode-ubuntu/README.md

 # FLCoin Masternode install (Ubuntu 16.04)
-Shell script to install a [FLCoin Coin Discord](https://discord.gg/Vz9wFtF) on a Linux server running Ubuntu 16.04.
+Shell script to install a [FLCoin Discord](https://discord.gg/Vz9wFtF) on a Linux server running Ubuntu 16.04.
 Use it on your own risk.
 ***

 ## Installation